KessokuTeaTime/Verticality/README.md

 - **[Raised](https://modrinth.com/mod/raised)**
 - **[AppleSkin](https://modrinth.com/mod/appleskin)**

-Feel free to [open a new issue](https://github.com/KrLite/Mod.Verticality/issues/new/choose) if you find an incolpatibility.
+Feel free to [open a new issue](https://github.com/KrLite/Mod.Verticality/issues/new/choose) if you find an incompatibility.

 ## User Interface